NFarris/AudioAnalysis/README.md

 The spectral centroid characterizes a signal's spectrum, the amount of vibration at each individual frequency, defined by the spectrum's center of mass.

 #### Why is this important?
 Perceptually, a spectral centroid has a connection with a sound's brightness.
-It follows, that this parameter serves as an indicator of musical timbre //TODO expand this section
+It follows, that this parameter serves as an indicator of musical timbre. //TODO expand this section

 #### Algorithm
 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/0a62c839a6ceafd854138264d81b2986d8cdaff1)